Exploring the unexpected connections that shape our lives

 Most of what happens in our life will spark a connection.
 Life connects with what has been found in books.
 Books connect with what happens in life.
 Use the connections to help you see more clearly.
 A love of reading and writing is what motivated the creation of this blog.
 Thank you for coming to the blog.

-“How you arrange the plot points of your life into narrative shapes who you are and is a fundamental part of being human.”
-This is the subtitle in an interesting article titled Life’s Stories, published in The Atlantic in 2015.
-In that article, Monisha Pasupathi, a professor of developmental psychology at the University of Utah, offered much insight on this subject.
-She stated: “To have relationships, we’ve all had to tell little pieces of our story.”
+“How you arrange the plot points of your life into a narrative shapes who you are and is a fundamental part of being human.” — Life’s Stories, The Atlantic (2015)

 Whenever I think about my life story, I rethink what happened and draw new conclusions.
 The following story didn’t happen in a boxing ring.
 I wish it had because I might have done better, but the story has stuck with me throughout my life.